carasiov/active_learning/use_cases/experiments/README.md

 ## Run Directory Layout

-Each run uses the standardized [RunPaths](src/infrastructure/runpaths/structure.py) schema so downstream tools know where to look:
+Each run now writes to a standardized structure so downstream tools know where to look:

 ```
 use_cases/experiments/results/<name>_<timestamp>/